 If none of these treatments work, the rat must be put in oxygen.
 If the rat doesn’t improve on oxygen it means her lungs are no longer able to work and she should be euthanized.
 If the rat does improve on oxygen, then you have some time to wait for other medications to work.

-Once you get the rat out of respiratory distress, she should be put on both amoxicillin and Baytril.
-She may need continued treatment twice a day with aminophylline, an anti-inflammatory (either prednisone or an NSAID), furosemide, and perhaps even enalapril and atenolol.
+Once you get the rat out of respiratory distress, she should be put on both amoxicillin and Baytril or doxycycline.
+She may need continued treatment twice a day with aminophylline, an anti-inflammatory (preferably prednisone or at least an NSAID), furosemide, and perhaps even enalapril and atenolol for congestive heart failure.

 Choking